mikebernal/sports-management-ui/README.md

 5. ~~Fix 404 height~~
 6. Use angular routing in child components
 7. Fix authGuard direct routing access
+8. Do I need a resolver for child routing?
+9. Child components not loading properly when using routerLink, is it because of lazy loading?

 ## Upcoming milestone